tylorschafer/mini_shop/readme.md

 - city
 - state
 - zip
-The form fields are prepopulated with the merchant's current info When I fill out the form with updated information
+When I fill out the form with updated information
 And I click the button to submit the form
 Then a `PATCH` request is sent to '/merchants/:id',